Tribune reported last month about a study done by USAA insurance

 mixed reviews on the red light cameras.
 The city of Chicago has claimed

-that car accidents are down on areas where the cameras have been installed.
+that watch espn latin america live are down on areas where the cameras have been installed.

 Independent studies have said the opposite.
 Their studies conclude that